ibm-cloud-docs/assistant-data/dialog-runtime.md

   Be sure to do lots of testing as you configure the digression behavior.

-- **When to use digressions instead of slot handlers**: For general questions that users might ask at any time, use a root node that allows digressions into it, processes the input, and then goes back to the flow that was in progress.
+- When to use digressions instead of slot handlers

+  For general questions that users might ask at any time, use a root node that allows digressions into it, processes the input, and then goes back to the flow that was in progress.
 For nodes with slots, try to anticipate the types of related questions users might want to ask while filling in the slots, and address them by adding handlers to the node.

   For example, if the node with slots collects the information required to fill out an insurance claim, then you might want to add handlers that address common questions about insurance.
 However, for questions about how to get help, or your stores locations, or the history of your company, use a root level node.